nashbio/policies/source/sections/09-configuration_management_policy.md

    * Quality Management System access requires authenticated users.
    * The CTO grants access to the Quality Management System following the procedures covered in the [Access Establishment and Modification section](#7.2-access-establishment-and-modification).
 2. The CTO, or an authorized delegate of the CTO, must approve the provisioning request before any new system can be provisioned.
-3. Once provisioning has been approved, the ops team member must configure the new system according to the standard baseline chosen for the system's role.
+3. Once provisioning has been approved, the ops team member must configure the new system according to the standard baseline chosen for the system's role, and according to the requisite SOP.
-   * For Linux systems, this means adding the appropriate grains to the Salt configuration file and running a `highstate` operation.
+   * For some systems, this requires altering the configuration files to suit the customers specific deployment needs.
+All logs of this activity are stored in github.
 4. If the system will be used to house production data (ePHI), the ops team member must add an encrypted block data volume to the VM during provisioning.
-   * For systems on AWS, the ops team member must add an encrypted Elastic Block Storage (EBS) volume.
-   * For systems on other cloud providers, the ops team member must add a block data volume and set up OS-level data encryption using Salt or Chef.
+   * For systems on cloud providers, the ops team member must add a block data volume and set up OS-level data encryption.
-5. Once the system has been provisioned, the ops team member must contact the security team to inspect the new system.
-A member of the security team will verify that the secure baseline has been applied to the new system, including (but not limited to) verifying the following items:
-   * Removal of default users used during provisioning.
-   * Network configuration for system.
-   * Data volume encryption settings.
-   * Intrusion detection and virus scanning software installed.
-   * All items listed below in the operating system-specific subsections below.
-6. Once the security team member has verified the new system is correctly configured, the team member must add that system to the Nessus security scanner configuration.
-7. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the Issue with the `Approved` state.
+5. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed.

 ### 9.3.1 Provisioning Linux Systems

-1. Linux systems have their baseline security configuration applied via Salt states.
-These baseline Salt states cover:
+1. Linux systems have their baseline security configuration applied which cover:
    * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.
    * Stopping and disabling any unnecessary OS services.
-   * Installing and configuring the OSSEC IDS agent.
-   * Configuring 15-minute session inactivity timeouts.
-   * Installing and configuring the ClamAV virus scanner.
-   * Installing and configuring the NTP daemon, including ensuring that modifying system time cannot be performed by unprivileged users.
-   * Configuring LUKS volumes for providers that do not have native support for encrypted data volumes, including ensuring that encryption keys are protected from unauthorized access.
-   * Configuring authentication to the centralized LDAP servers.
    * Configuring audit logging as described in the [Auditing Policy section](#8.-auditing-policy).
-2. Any additional Salt states applied to the Linux system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.
+2. Any additional configurations applied to the Linux system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.

 ### 9.3.3 Provisioning Management Systems

-1. Provisioning management systems such as Salt servers, LDAP servers, or VPN appliances follows the same procedure as provisioning a production system.
+1. Provisioning management systems follows the same procedure as provisioning a production system.
-2. Provisioning the first Salt server for a production pod requires bootstrapping Salt.
-An authorized member of the Dev Ops team will oversee provisioning a new Salt server.
-   * Once the Salt server has been bootstrapped, the ops team member will apply the baseline configuration to the Salt server by performing a `highstate` operation as usual.
-3. Critical infrastructure services such as logging, monitoring, LDAP servers, or Windows Domain Controllers must be configured with appropriate Salt states.
+2. Critical infrastructure services such as logging or monitoring servers must be configured by the CTO.
-   * These Salt states have been approved by the CTO, or an authorized delegate of the CTO, to be in accordance with all NashBio policies, including setting appropriate:
+   * These configurations have been approved by the CTO, or an authorized delegate of the CTO, to be in accordance with all NashBio policies, including setting appropriate:
      * Audit logging requirements.
      * Password size, strength, and expiration requirements.
      * Transmission encryption requirements.